pqvst/form-test/README.md

     Content-Type: image/png

 Note that the hyphens and "WebKitForm" have been replaced by bytes that appear to be garbled.
 All the remaining content (besides the boundary identifier) is identical.

-### Steps to Reproduce
-1. Close all open browsers and open Chrome
-2. Upload a file the first time, works fine
-3. Upload a file the second time, problem occurs
-4. Repeat...

 ### Conclusions